 For upcoming events and information sessions relating to this course and the University of Sydney Business School visit: sydney.edu.au/business/events.

 The Graduate Certificate in Innovation and Enterprise requires the completion 24 credit points comprising two components:

-two core units of study (12 credit points)
+- two core units of study (12 credit points), and

 Core units of study

-Foundation unit - completed in first semester of study
+(i) Foundation unit (completed in first semester of study):

 - IBUS5002 Strategy, Innovation and Entrepreneurship

-Capstone unit - completed in the final semester of study
+(ii) Capstone unit (completed in the final semester of study):

 - IBUS6015 Entrepreneurship and Innovation Project

 Elective units of study